MicrosoftDocs/learn/learn-pr/nvidia/setup-configure-nvidia-deepstream-development/includes/3-install-nvidia-deepstream-dependencies-sdk.md

     sudo dpkg -i <name of downloaded package>
     ```

-You're now ready to start exploring how to build Intelligent Video Applications by using the NVIDIA DeepStream SDK.
+You're now ready to start exploring how to build Intelligent Video Analytics applications by using the NVIDIA DeepStream SDK.
 We'll examine and run a sample application.